GPUOpen-Tools/gpu_performance_api/BUILD.md

    * `--skipopencl`: Does not generate build files for OpenCL version of GPA
    * `--skiptests`: Does not generate build files for unit tests
    * `--skipdocs`: Does not generate build files for documentation
+   * `--skipexamples`: Does not generate build files for GPA examples
    * `--cmakecmd="CMD"`: Override the "cmake" command with "CMD"

 ## Windows Build Information